 Parquet Storage Schema #

 • record_type = 'run' — exactly one row per file.
-Carries run-level identity, timing, outcome, plus DUT / station / project / git / environment context.
+Carries run-level identity, timing, outcome, plus UUT / station / project / git / environment context.

 • record_type = 'step' — one row per (step_path, vector_index) execution.
-Step identity, timing, outcome, dynamic in_* / out_* columns.
-Measurement columns are NULL.
+Step identity, timing, and rolled-up outcome.
+Conditions and observations are on the paired vector row, not here.

 File layout #